For Christmas in 1915 members of the Fort Worth Club gave themselves a six-story stocking stuffer: a new home.

 The Star-Telegram on April 23, 1916 reported that the Fort Worth Club would officially open its new home with a reception on April 25.

 The two-ton clock was installed on the corner of Main and 6th in 1918.

-In 1922 oilman Floyd J. Holmes bought the building and leased space to the Fort Worth Club would move two blocks west to its third and current home on West 7th Street.
+In 1922 oilman Floyd J. Holmes bought the building and leased space to the Fort Worth Club.
+In 1926 the club would move two blocks west to its third and current home on West 7th Street.
 In 1949 the building on Main at 6th would be bought by Mid-Continent Supply Company, owned by Ken Davis, father of Cullen and William S. Davis.
 Mid-Continent would own the building until 1989.